pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 - @gd:lo #box(width: 1fr)[#repeat(gap: 1.5pt)[.]]
 November 2024

 == Godot Games <gd:gg>
+#pdfpc.speaker-note(
+  plain-text[
-#pdfpc.speaker-note("The first proper game engine I used was godot.
+    The first proper game engine I used was godot.
     I tried to do something different everytime I made a game.

-  + Pong: learned the game engine
+    1. Pong: learned the game engine.\
-  + Magical Marshmellow: Used audacity to record and edit a sound effect, drew all the sprites
+    2. Magical Marshmellow: Used audacity to record and edit a sound effect, drew all the sprites.\
-  + Conway's Game of Life: Implemented the algorithm by copying from wikipedia
+    3. Conway's Game of Life: Implemented the algorithm by copying from wikipedia.\
-  + Meme Invaders: Made the whole game by myself without watching tutorial
+    4. Meme Invaders: Made the whole game by myself without watching tutorial.\
-  + Minesweeper: Implemented the flood fill algorithm without knowing the flood fill algorithm
+    5. Minesweeper: Implemented the flood fill algorithm without knowing the flood fill algorithm.\
-  + Pop The Lock: Used Krita's Vector layers for first time")
+    6. Pop The Lock: Used Krita's Vector layers for first time.
+  ].trim(),
+)
 #{
   let godot-games = (
     (